With almost 300 years in combined legal experience, we are experts in settling compensation claims for whiplash injuries.

 In most cases, the insurance company of the driver who was responsible for the accident will be legally obliged to pay the amount of compensation you may receive.

-We strongly advise you speak with a solicitor who is independent of any insurance company before accepting any offer to ensure the amount you are offered is comparable to the amount you're legally entitled.
+We strongly advise you to speak with a solicitor who is independent of any insurance company before accepting any offer to ensure the amount you are offered is comparable to the amount you’re legally entitled to.

 Do Whiplash Claims Go To Court?